Peter-Wilson/MartiniBot/README.md

 # MartiniBot
+Martin the Martini Bot created by Michael Alsbergas and Peter Wilson for COSC 4P78: Robotics class at Brock University

-A robot who will locate the user and deliver martinis when the users requests
+Martin is a robot who will locate the user and deliver martinis when the users requests

 Be sure to check out the Wiki for more details on development and creation of this robot.